davidcjw/stockM/README.md

     /get_px_change <ticker1> <ticker2> <ticker3>
     ```

-5. Toggle daily notifications
+5. Toggle daily notifications using the `Subscribe/Unsubscribe to daily
-    This toggles your daily push notifications on/off.
+update` option from the markup keyboard.
+This toggles your daily push
+notifications on/off.

 ## Deployment using Heroku
 ### Via Procfile